watir/watir.github.io/_guides/ruby.md

 There are different options for supplying a good Ruby interpreter, but we have chosen rbenv as the most suitable Ruby interpreter.

-Note that rbenv cannot be run simultaneously with RVM.
+Note that rbenv cannot exist on the same system as RVM.
-RVM is an acceptable Ruby interpreter if you prefer to use it.
+RVM is an acceptable Ruby interpreter if you prefer to use it, but if you prefer to use rbenv, be sure to uninstall RVM completely.

 ### Windows